BenedictWilkins/pyfuncschedule/README.md

 ### Example 4 - Nesting Schedules

 It is possible to nest schedules to acheive more complex timings.
 ```
 foo() @ [[1,2]:2]:2
 ```

-`foo` will be executed at `t=1,3,4,` and continue until the schedule runner is terminated.
 We can unpack this schedule as follows:
 ```
 [1,2]:2 -> [1,3,4,6]